Mold Assessment After a Hurricane in Florida: Emergency Guide

 Immediate steps to take: 1) Document all water damage with photos and video before touching anything.
 2) Contact your insurance company to open a claim.
 3) Schedule a professional mold assessment with a licensed assessor (MRSA).
 4) Do NOT begin remediation until an independent assessment is completed; this protects your insurance claim.
 5) If possible, run dehumidifiers and increase ventilation to slow mold growth while waiting for the assessment.

-Insurance claim protection: Having an independent mold assessment from a licensed, assessment-only company is crucial for your insurance claim.
-Insurance companies are more likely to accept reports from assessors who have no financial tie to remediation companies.
-At Mold Rid Of, our 60-minute emergency response means we can be on-site quickly after a storm.
-Our reports are insurance-ready and accepted by all major Florida carriers.
-Call (786) 616-6307 for emergency post-hurricane assessments.
+Insurance claim protection: Having an independent mold assessment from a licensed, assessment-only company is helpful for your insurance claim.
+Reports from assessors who have no financial tie to remediation companies are typically easier for adjusters to review because the assessor has no incentive to inflate scope.
+At Mold Rid Of, priority scheduling is available for active water intrusion when schedule capacity allows, so we can be on-site quickly after a storm.
+Our reports are designed for review by insurance carriers, lenders, title companies, or adjusters.
+Call (786) 616-6307 for post-hurricane assessments.